jamwaffles/jamwaffles.github.io/content/ethercrab-0.4.md

 # Last thing I promise

-Are you using EtherCrab already? **I'm collecting testimonials, so please let me know if you are!**
-I'd love to know where EtherCrab is being used.
+Are you using EtherCrab in production or even just as a hobby? **I'm collecting testimonials, so please let me know if you are!** I'd love to know where and how EtherCrab is ending up!

 I can be reached via [james@wapl.es](mailto:james@wapl.es), [@jamwaffles on Mastodon](https://mastodon.social/@jamwaffles) or